inchiresolver/inchiresolver/README.rst

    :target: https://img.shields.io/github/license/inchiresolver/inchiresolver.svg

-Repository of the InChI Resolver project.
-The goal of this project is to provide the implementation of an InChI resolver prototype as well as the the specifiation of a common InChI Resolver API protocol which allows a client communicating with any InChI Resolver instance in a well-defined manner.
+This is the official repository of the InChI Resolver project.
+The goal of this project is to make a reference implementation of an InChI resolver available and provide the specification of a common InChI Resolver API protocol.

-The Docker images required for running the InChI Resolver prototype are available from `DockerHub <https://cloud.docker.com/u/inchiresolver/repository/list>`_.

 InChI Resolver Protocol
 -----------------------

-The InChI Resolver protocol is the specification of a common API protocol format any InChI Resolver instance should adhere to.
-The goal of using a common InChI Resolver protocol is making web resources which provide information based on/indexed by InChI findable and browsable for an (automated) client system in a systematic manner.
+The InChI Resolver protocol is the specification of a common API protocol format which any InChI Resolver instance has adhere to.
+By following the shared conventions of the protocol any InChI-based web resources and services should be easily findable and browsable for an (automated) client system in a systematic, predefined manner.

-The InChI Resolver protocol is based on the IANA-registered JSON:API v1.0 specification (`<https://jsonapi.org/>`_) as media type format.
+The InChI Resolver protocol has been based on the IANA-registered JSON:API v1.0 specification (`<https://jsonapi.org/>`_) as media type format.
 JSON:API delineates how clients should request or edit data from a server, and how the server should respond to any requests.
-A main goal of the specification is to optimize HTTP requests; both in terms of the number of requests and the size of data packages exchanged between clients and servers.
+The format is optimized for HTTP requests to a web API; both in terms of the number of requests and the size of data packages exchanged between clients and servers.

-For more details read `here <docs/inchi_resolver_protocol.rst>`_.
+For more information about the InChI Resolver Protocol read the `InChI Resolver Protocol page <docs/inchi_resolver_protocol.rst>`_.

 Links & Resources
 -----------------

-InChI Resolver web page: `<https://inchi-resolver.org>`_

-Currently there are three Prototype InChI Resolver APIs in development which should act as a demonstration system for the interaction of several InChI Resolver instances based on the InChI Resolver Protocol:
+A prototype system of three InChI Resolver APIs has been implemented in order to demonstrate the interaction of different InChI Resolver instances based on the official protocol.
+They are available at:

 1) the (InChI Trust) Root InChI Resolver at `<https://root.inchi-resolver.org>`_
+2) the PubChem InChI Resolver Instance at `<https://pubchem.inchi-resolver.org>`_
-2) the InChI Resolver Instance of the NCI/CADD group, respectively the Chemical Structure Resolver at `<https://cactus.inchi-resolver.org>`_
+3) the InChI Resolver Instance of the NCI/CADD group, respectively the Chemical Structure Resolver at `<https://cactus.inchi-resolver.org>`_

-3) the PubChem InChI Resolver Instance at `<https://pubchem.inchi-resolver.org>`_
+For more details about the prototype system `please read here <docs/prototype.rst>`_

+Official InChI Resolver web page: `<https://inchi-resolver.org>`_

 The development of the InChI Resolver project created `Chembience <https://chembience.com/>`_ (`GitHub repository <https://github.com/chembience/chembience>`_) as spin-off open-source project.
 As a Python-based platform integrating RDKit (`<http://rdkit.org/>`_), Chembience provides all infrastructure-related components (modern software delivery mechanism, web server, and database server) for the development of web-based cheminformatics services.
 Chembience has been first released publicly in March 2018 and has since seen more than ten releases.
 The InChI Resolver prototypes have been implemented on basis of Chembience: `<https://chembience.com>`_; some slides about the concepts in Chembience: `SlideShare Link <https://www.slideshare.net/sitzmann/chembience>`_

 Requirements